 Once everything was done, the next step was to install the new operating system.

 - Insert the USB, which has the El Capitan installation files

 - When the menu finally turns up, choose Disk Utility and format the SSD as Mac OS Extended (Journaled) with a unique name.

-- Once complete, exit from Disk Utility and return the main menu.
+- Once complete, exit from Disk Utility and return to the main menu.

 - Choose to Install OS X on the formatted SSD